Isac-E-Perez/Page-Visits-Funnel/README.md

 ### Results:

-The goal of this project is to learn how much time, on average, a user takes to purchase an item on the website.
+The goal of this project is to learn user interaction with items on the website.

 I first loaded the data files onto RStudio.